Monday, July 16, 2012

 Under tight time lines and unproven systems, GRT's team headed by Andrew Johnson, construction manager of GRT, were successful in designing, fabricating, testing and operating the multi-functional system safely and were able to assist Canadian Industrial Mill Service to complete the project a week ahead of schedule.

-Headquartered in Surrey, BC & Norfolk, VA Global Rigging & Transport is one of the world leading Heavy Lift and Transport firms providing innovative solutions for lifting and transporting large, unusual & unique loads.
+Headquartered in Surrey, BC & Norfolk, VA Global Rigging & Transport is one of the world leading Heavy Lift and Transport firms providing innovative solutions for lifting and transporting large, unusual and unique loads.
 With every project, whether big or small, Global Rigging & Transport has a proven track record of safety & efficiency.

 For more information about this project & Global Rigging & Transport, please contact: